Proxymiity/pronote-discord/README.md

 ****

-# Please read
-This project is under development and configuration files (like `credentials.js`) might change at every moment.
-If you install my useless thing and want to update it, please backup your config file, and update every file.
-If you want to improve this project, feel free to do so.

-****

 # Requirements
 You need a VPS or a Linux-based server that can run NodeJS 14.
 Debian 9 is a great OS choice.